beejjorgensen/bgc/src/bgc_part_5000_man_stdio.md

 can redirect just `stderr` into a file, and just see that.
 It's just a nice thing you, as a programmer, can do.

+Finally, a lot of these functions return `int` where you might expect `char`.
+This is because the function can return a character _or_ end-of-file (`EOF`), and `EOF` is potentially an integer.
+If you don't get `EOF` as a return value, you can safely store the result in a `char`.

 [[pagebreak]]

 ## `remove()` {#man-remove}